splunkdevabhi/SplunkModularInputsPythonFramework/implementations/snmp/appServer/static/README.md

 https://pypi.python.org/pypi/pycrypto

-The simplest way is to create an egg for the platform you are running on and just drop this in snmp_ta/bin.
+The simplest way is to build pycrypto and drop the "Crypto" directory in $SPLUNK_HOME/etc/apps/snmp_ta/bin.
-I don't recommend installing the pycrypto package to the Splunk Python runtime's site-packages, this could have unforeseen side effects.By simply adding an egg to snmp_ta/bin , you are well insulated from potentially affecting the python runtime adversely.
+I don't recommend installing the pycrypto package to the Splunk Python runtime's site-packages, this could have unforeseen side effects.

 ### Building and installing PyCrypto